wp-plugins/wp-attention-boxes/readme.txt

 == Installation ==

 Instructions for installing the WP Attention Boxes Plugin.

+  [ Note: If you're upgrading, please first de-activate this plugin. ]

 1. Download and extract the Plugin zip file.
 2. Upload the folder containing the Plugin files to your WordPress Plugins folder (usually ../wp-content/plugins/ folder).